valobox/epub/README.md

 If you want to extract an epub, for instance to serve the content up via a web interface you can to the following

-    Epub::File.extract('example.epub', '/some/directory/path')
+    Epub::Document.extract('example.epub', '/some/directory/path')

 You can also pass a block which will re-zip the epub when the block exits.
-The block gets passed a <#Epub::File> instance as an argument
+The block gets passed a <#Epub::Document> instance as an argument

-    Epub::File.extract('example.epub') do |epub|
+    Epub::Document.extract('example.epub') do |epub|
         # Do some epub processing here...
     end